of Full-Time Faculty Hold Advanced Degrees

 At Durham Academy, we don't just hang our mission statement on a wall to collect dust.
 We live it every day.
-Our mission — to provide each student an education that will enable him or her to live a moral, happy and productive life — is woven into every school day, for every single student.
+Our mission — to prepare each student to live a moral, happy and productive life — is woven into every school day, for every single student.
 More than academic accolades, character endures.

 DA's commitment to our values is tangible in the relationship our Preschoolers have formed with residents of a nearby retirement center, in the Middle School's emphasis on kindness, and in the above video that captures Upper School English teacher Dr. Harry Thomas' dedication to his students' holistic education — as students of literature and as volunteers at Urban Ministries of Durham.

 A Durham Academy education can change lives.
 Need proof?
 Just ask an alum.
 In a recent survey of college-age DA alumni, respondents indicated that the top three most valuable aspects of their experience at DA were relationships with teachers, small class sizes and individualized attention — and 96% of alumni said the school prepared them well for the academic demands of college.

 Walking side-by-side with students on their journey to college are Durham Academy's three full-time college counselors, whose goal is to match students with their "perfect-fit" college or university — where they'll be happiest and find success — rather than focusing on brand names.
 The 102 members of the Class of 2018 matriculated to 49 schools — from large public flagship universities and schools specializing in art/design and science/engineering, to Ivy Leagues and HBCUs.